Counting conjugacy classes of fully irreducibles: double exponential growth: Introduction

 The first and only, before this paper, result about counting conjugacy classes of fully irreducibles was obtained in a recent paper of Hull and Kapovich~\cite{hk17}.
 They proved, roughly, that for $r\ge 3$ the number of distinct $\out$-conjugacy classes $[\vphi]$ of fully irreducibles $\vphi$ coming from a ball of radius $L$ in the Cayley graph of $\out$, and with $\log\lambda(\vphi)$ on the order of $L$, grows exponentially in $L$.
 The paper also provides an informal heuristic argument for why one might expect that the total number of $\out$-conjugacy classes $[\vphi]$ of fully irreducibles $\vphi$ with $\log\lambda(\vphi)\le L$ grows doubly exponentially in $L$.
 Here we prove that this is indeed the case.

 Also, we have been informed by Kasra Rafi that during the 2016 MSRI special semester, Bestvina and Rafi came up with an argument (unpublished), for proving that the number of distinct fully irreducibles $\vphi\in \out$ with $\log\lambda(\vphi)\le L$ grows doubly exponentially in $L$.
 Their argument was based on a roughly similar construction to that outlined in the proof sketch above (although not using lone axis fully irreducibles).
-However, unlike our Theorem~\ref{thm:main}, their argument only concerned counting fully irreducible elements in $\out$ with $\log\lambda\le L$, which is a considerably easier task than counting $\out$-conjugacy classes of such fully irreducibles.
+However, unlike our Theorem~\ref{thm:main}, their argument only concerned counting fully irreducible elements in $\out$ with $\log\lambda\le L$ rather than counting $\out$-conjugacy classes of such fully irreducibles.